Lyr-7D1h/sliding_puzzle/README.md

 Most recommended and usefull test runner for React Applications.

 **prop-types** is used for validating input for react components.
 This ensures that inputs are what we expect and otherwise return errors, showing us where the problem lies.

+**Github Actions** is used for pushing multiple docker images build on different architectures using **Docker Buildx**.

+I added manifests files for hosting this application on a **Kubernetes** cluster.

 ## File Structure